Memotech-Bill/pico-filesystem/README.md

     * `yfs_close(...)` and `yfs_closedir(...)` should NOT free the memory associated with the pointers they are given.
 That is done within the PFS `_close(...)` and `_closedir(...)` routines.
+    * Support for ioctl has been added, to potentially provide control of the behaviour of devices (e.g. baud rate), but presently no ioctl functions have been implemented.

 5. A routine to allocate and populate an instance of `struct yfs_pfs`.
    This routine may take whatever parameters are necessary